thisohm/Final-Project-Code/README.md

 ## Getting Started

+Firstly, you need to download source code from this repository to local, and following steps to setup this project.

 ### Setup - Docker
-First, you need to install and setup Docker Desktop. </br>
+Secondly, you need to install and setup Docker Desktop. </br>
 - **Open PowerShell as Administrator and run :** </br>
 ```bash
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart